 Don’t be put off – quality, and definitely entertainment, is there in abundance in non-league football.

-Throughout British football, the sight of ‘Against Modern Football’ signs and the tweeting of the hashtag ‘#AMF’ are becoming more and more prevalent as fans are beginning to show their disdain towards all seater stadiums, expensive food and the perpetual rising price of matchday tickets.
+Throughout British football, the sight of ‘Against Modern Football’ signs and the tweeting of the hashtag ‘#AMF’ are becoming more and more prevalent as fans are beginning to show their disdain towards all-seater stadiums, expensive food, and the perpetual rising price of matchday tickets.
+In such dire circumstances, most of them tend to prefer watching football matches in the confines of their homes through online sports portals (check out this yalla shoot live here).
+However, there are quite a few who still prefer the live experience on the field.
+For them, this seating arrangement could be a disappointment.
 To go watch Swansea City play these days I could end up paying anything between £30 and £50s; yet my stubborn love of Swansea City is ultimately going to lead to me paying these extortionate prices to watch them play their admittedly sumptuous football.
 However, price-wise it could be worse I suppose: incredibly, Manchester City fans travelling to West Ham are expected to pay in the region of £70 for a ticket for their upcoming game at Upton Park, which quite frankly is a joke.

 I recently read an interesting article on the Football Ramble website by Matt Rogerson titled the Myth of Non-League Affordability detailing how football in the Blue Square Conference leagues (tiers 5th and 6th of the English league and now rebranded as the Skrill Conference) are not as cheap as many perceive.
 Many of the teams at that level of non-league are ex-Football League teams maintaining professional status and large stadiums and fanbases (e.g. Wrexham and to Luton to name just two) and tickets can cost up to £19.
 However, there is much more to non-league than the Skrill Premier and the Skrill North and South leagues.
 I’ve personally revelled in the thrills and spills of my two regional umbrella leagues since I’ve moved to the north-west: the Evo-Stik Northern Leagues and the North West Counties Football League.
 Entry is between £3-8 and for that price I’ve witnessed some truly superb games of football with some memorable goals.
 Throw in the fact that the food is usually around the £1.50 mark, Tea/Coffee less than a £1 and programmes, which are usually lovingly put together by fans and volunteers of the club for absolutely nothing, sell for £1, you could have yourself a great day at the football for £10-15 quite easily.
 Don’t expect prawn sandwiches though.